syed-islam/syed-islam.github.io/docs/notes/aws-practitioner/database.md

 ### Structure
 * Cluster has a database and at least one compute node.
 More than one compute node has a leader node.
 * Leader node is the gateway to the cluster and creates the execution plans for query.
-* Compute Nodes can be of two types
+* Compute Nodes can be of two types:
      * RA3 node types - High performance and scalable
      * Dense node types - High performance with fixed local SSD
 * Nodes can be between 1-32.